Massachusetts Government Act

 The Massachusetts Government Act (14 Geo.
-3 c.
-45) was passed by the Parliament of Great Britain, receiving royal assent on 20 May 1774.
+3. c.
+45) was an act the Parliament of Great Britain, receiving royal assent on 20 May 1774.
 The act effectively abrogated the 1691 charter of the Province of Massachusetts Bay and gave its royally-appointed governor wide-ranging powers.
-The colonists said that it altered, by parliamentary fiat, the basic structure of colonial government, vehemently opposed it, and would not let it operate.
-The act was a major step on the way to the start of the American Revolution in 1775.
+The colonists declared that it altered, by parliamentary fiat, the basic structure of colonial government, and vowed to block its implementation.
+The act was a major step on the road to the start of the American Revolution in 1775.

 Background

-The Act is one of the Intolerable Acts (also known as Repressive Acts and Coercive Acts), which were designed to suppress dissent and restore order in Massachusetts.
+The act is one of the Intolerable Acts (also known as the Repressive Acts and the Coercive Acts), which were designed to suppress dissent and restore order in Massachusetts.
 In the wake of the Boston Tea Party, the British Parliament launched a legislative offensive against Massachusetts to control its errant behavior.
 British officials believed that their inability to control Massachusetts was partly rooted in the highly-independent nature of its local government.
-On May 2, 1774, Lord North, speaking as the head of the ministry, called on Parliament to adopt the Act on the ground that the whole colony was "in a distempered state of disturbance and opposition to the laws of the mother country."
+On May 2, 1774, Lord North, speaking as the head of the ministry, called on Parliament to adopt the Act on the grounds that the whole colony was "in a distempered state of disturbance and opposition to the laws of the mother country".

 Contents

-The Massachusetts Government Act abrogated the colony's charter and provided for a greater amount of royal control.
+The act abrogated the colony's charter and provided for a greater amount of royal control.
 Massachusetts had been unique among the colonies in its ability to elect members of its executive council.
 The act took away that right and instead gave the king the sole power to appoint and dismiss the council.
 Additionally, many civil offices that had been chosen by election were now to be appointed by the royal governor.
 Town meetings were forbidden without consent of the governor.
-As Lord North explained to Parliament, the purpose of the act was "to take the executive power from the hands of the democratic part of government."
+As Lord North explained to Parliament, the purpose of the act was "to take the executive power from the hands of the democratic part of government".